Specification and Design

 In this case additional strips of adhesive may be added in the center of the product as in figure 3 below.

-All Cooledge light sheets are supplied with a non-illuminated border on both edges approximately 0.4” (10mm) wide.
-This region can be used to mechanically clamp the light sheet to the substrate as shown
+All Cooledge light sheets are supplied with a transparent border on both edges approximately 0.4” (10mm) wide.
+This region can be used to mechanically clamp the light sheet to the substrate as shown in Figure 5.

 Fig. 5. (cross section)

-Care should be taken in the design to ensure that any electrically conductive clamping elements only contact the non-illuminated border region.
+Care should be taken in the design to ensure that any electrically conductive clamping elements do not come in contact with the active region between the transparent borders.
+Should the clamps contact electrically active areas of the light sheet damage to the product may occur.

 Fig 6: (cross section)